DevDrupal33/display_builder/README.md

 ## Installation

 The module is still in heavy development.
-So, before enabling `display_builder`, you may need to:
+Before enabling `display_builder`, you may need to:

 - Disable JavaScript files aggregation to avoid issues with the _[Entity] ➜ [Field]_ context switcher in entity view displays.
 - Activate your component-based theme as the default front theme (to allow some temporary demo fixtures to be loaded)